cwimpy/academic-kickstart/content/syllabus/_index.md

 This textbook is required.
 You can search for it online, in the bookstore, and view the publisher's website via this ISBN: [978-0262232586](https://mitpress.mit.edu/books/econometric-analysis-cross-section-and-panel-data-second-edition).
 You may consider an earlier edition, but do not expect me to translate any differences between the versions.

 <p class="hangingindent">
-Wooldridge, Jeffrey W. 2010. *Econometric Analysis of Cross Section and Panel Data*.
+Wooldridge, Jeffrey W. 2010. <span class="italic">Econometric Analysis of Cross Section and Panel Data</span>.
 Cambridge, MA: MIT Press.
 </p>

 This textbook on regression models in Stata is also required.
 You can search for it online, in the bookstore, and view the publisher's website via this ISBN: 978-1597181075.
 You may consider an earlier edition, but do not expect me to translate any differences between the versions.

 <p class="hangingindent">
-Mitchell, Michael N. 2012. *Interpreting and Visualizing Regression Models Using Stata*.
+Mitchell, Michael N. 2012. <span class="italic">Interpreting and Visualizing Regression Models Using Stata</span>.
 College Station, TX: Stata Press.
 </p>

 This textbook is recommended.
 You can search for it online, in the bookstore, and view the publisher's website via this ISBN: 978-1316642672.
 You may consider an earlier edition, but do not expect me to translate any differences between the versions.

 <p class="hangingindent">
-Kellstedt, Paul M. and Guy D. Whitten 2018. *The Fundamentals of Political Science Research*.
+Kellstedt, Paul M. and Guy D. Whitten 2018. <span class="italic">The Fundamentals of Political Science Research</span>.
 New York: Cambridge University Press.
 </p>

 This companion book on using Stata is also recommended.
 You can search for it online, in the bookstore, and view the publisher's website via this ISBN: 978-1108683791.

 <p class="hangingindent">
-Kellstedt, Paul M. and Guy D. Whitten 2020. *A Stata Companion for the Third Edition of The Fundamentals of Political Science Research*.
+Kellstedt, Paul M. and Guy D. Whitten 2020. <span class="italic">A Stata Companion for the Third Edition of The Fundamentals of Political Science Research</span>.
 New York: Cambridge University Press.
 </p>

 ### Software